Understanding How One G-d Exists as Father, Son, and Spirit

 Who Is the Holy Spirit?

-The Holy Spirit is not just a force or energy—He is God’s personal presence.
-In the Old Testament, we see God’s Spirit involved in creation, prophecy, and power.
-In the New Testament, the Spirit:
+The Holy Spirit is not just a force or energy—He is G-d’s personal presence.
+In the Tanakh, we see G-d’s Spirit involved in creation, prophecy, and power.
+In the New Covenant, the Spirit:

 - Guides and teaches